 The promised Holy Spirit was poured out spectacularly on the Day of Pentecost: “And when the day of Pentecost was fully come, they were all with one accord in one place.
 And suddenly there came a sound from heaven as of a rushing mighty wind, and it filled all the house where they were sitting.
 And there appeared unto them cloven tongues like as of fire, and it sat upon each of them.
 And they were all filled with the Holy Ghost, and began to speak with other tongues, as the Spirit gave them utterance… But this is that which was spoken by the prophet Joel; And it shall come to pass in the last days, saith God, I will pour out of my Spirit upon all flesh: and your sons and your daughters shall prophesy, and your young men shall see visions, and your old men shall dream dreams: And on my servants and on my handmaidens I will pour out in those days of my Spirit; and they shall prophesy” Acts 2:1-4, 16-18.

-When it comes to the message of the prophet, it cannot be dogmatically stated that the Old Testament was almost entirely about judgement (and rebuke) and some hope (and comfort), with a strong element of future prediction, while the New Testament was almost entirely about encouraging believers in the church and convincing unbelievers of their need to repent and have faith, with a lesser emphasis on future prediction; when that was present it was more to do with ministry the church and what God is saying to and through the church and less to do with the deliberations of rulers and nations.
+When it comes to the message of the prophet, it cannot be dogmatically stated that the Old Testament was almost entirely about judgement (and rebuke) and some hope (and comfort), with a strong element of future prediction, while the New Testament was almost entirely about encouraging believers in the church and convincing unbelievers of their need to repent and have faith, with a lesser emphasis on future prediction; when that was present it was more to do with ministry in the church and what God is saying to and through the church and less to do with the deliberations of rulers and nations.
 And yet it does seem like that!

-If we were to be asked who was the greatest prophet, we might be hard pressed to come up with an answer, for our studies thus far reveal a number of prophets we can class as great, which is why Jesus’ testimony is so relevant, noting that John the Baptist was the only prophet he did acclaim: “But what went ye out for to see?
+If we were to be asked who was the greatest prophet, we might be hard pressed to come up with an answer, for our studies thus far reveal a number of prophets we can rate as outstanding, which is why Jesus’ testimony is so relevant, noting that John the Baptist was the only prophet he actually did acclaim: “But what went ye out for to see?
 A man clothed in soft raiment? behold, they that wear soft clothing are in kings’ houses.
 But what went ye out for to see?
 A prophet? yea, I say unto you, and more than a prophet.
 For this is he, of whom it is written, Behold, I send my messenger before thy face, which shall prepare thy way before thee.
 Verily I say unto you, Among them that are born of women there hath not risen a greater than John the Baptist: notwithstanding he that is least in the kingdom of heaven is greater than he.
 And from the days of John the Baptist until now the kingdom of heaven suffereth violence, and the violent take it by force.
 For all the prophets and the law prophesied until John” Matthew 11:8-13

 John’s ministry was indeed a remarkable one.
 It was he who prepared the way for Israel’s Messiah.
 He declared in John 1:23 “I am the voice of one crying in the wilderness, Make straight the way of the Lord, as said the prophet Esaias”.
 Not only is John foretold in Isaiah 40:3 “The voice of him that crieth in the wilderness, Prepare ye the way of the Lord, make straight in the desert a highway for our God” but Jesus affirms this to be the case when he refers to Malachi 3:1 “Behold, I will send my messenger, and he shall prepare the way before me: and the Lord, whom ye seek, shall suddenly come to his temple, even the messenger of the covenant, whom ye delight in: behold, he shall come”.